-As a GP planning retirement, you may be surprised to hear you should ideally start the process 15 – 20 years before your planned retirement date.
-Taking the time to plan early can make your retirement a less stressful and more straightforward process.
-Meaning that it becomes something to look forward to rather than dread!
+When a property-owning GP partner is planning retirement, you may be surprised to hear that they should ideally start the process years before their planned retirement date.
+Taking the time to plan early can make retirement a less stressful and more straightforward process for the individual and the practice.

-By selling your surgery premises to an investor and then leasing it back from them, you can retire at a later date without the complications of selling your share.
-Moreover, recruiting new partners becomes easier as they no longer need to raise significant funds in order to buy into the practice.
+By selling the surgery premises to an investor and then leasing it back from them, a partner can retire immediately or at a later date without the complications of selling their share.
+Moreover, recruiting new partners becomes easier as they no longer need to raise significant funds to buy into the practice.

-A standard lease would normally be 15-20 years (approximately), providing you with the option of seeing out the full duration of your lease or taking retirement a number of years beforehand.
-Leaving a shorter time on the lease to commit to, which in turn should make it easier to find someone to replace you.
+A standard GP practice lease would normally be 15 years, providing a partner with the option of seeing out the full duration of the lease or taking retirement a number of years beforehand.
+Leaving a shorter time on the lease for new partners to commit to, thus making it easier to find a replacement.

-There is also then more flexibility when the lease comes to an end in terms of whether the current partners wish to sign up to a new lease for the existing premises or whether there is an opportunity to move to a more suitable building.
+There is also more flexibility when the lease comes to an end.
+The current partners have the option to sign up to a new lease for the existing premises or consider a move to a more suitable building.

-If you are selling to another GP who will be a property-owning partner, you must ensure that you speak to a solicitor.
-You should discuss amending your partnership agreement, updating the title deeds for the premises, the land registry information and the ‘Declaration of Trust’* etc. Moreover, it is important to speak to your mortgage company about releasing you from the mortgage.
+If a partner is selling their share to another GP who will become a property-owning partner, a solicitor should be consulted and preferably a primary care specialist.
+The practice should discuss amending the partnership agreement, updating the title deeds for the premises, the land registry information and the ‘Declaration of Trust’*, etc. Moreover, it is important for the departing partner to speak to their mortgage company about releasing them from the mortgage.

-If you are entering into a Sale and Leaseback agreement, your solicitor should add a clause to your lease which automatically amends your partnership agreement depending on current lease signatories.
+If a practice is entering into a Sale and Leaseback agreement, their solicitor should add a clause to the lease which automatically amends the partnership agreement depending on current lease signatories.

-- accountant from the outset due to the potential tax implications of selling your premises
+- accountant from the outset – due to the potential tax implications of selling the premises

-– your pension provider who may take some time to enable your payments.
+- pension provider who may take some time to enable your payments.

-- NHS England (so they can update your GMS/PMS contract)
+- NHS England (so they can update the GMS/PMS contract)

 - your bank, insurance company and HMRC among others.

 This is by no means meant as an exhaustive guide.
-We recommend that as a GP planning retirement you should speak to all of the professionals outlined in order to create your own retirement plan.
+We recommend that as a GP considering retirement you should speak to all of the aforementioned professionals to create your retirement plan.